Publication and authorship

 In these circumstances the Vice-Chancellor may require the student to assign their intellectual property rights to the University.

-CSU through the Research Office shall advise students of their rights and promptly alert them to any hindrance to ownership of intellectual property or publication.
+Charles Sturt University through the Office of Research Services and Graduate Studies shall advise students of their rights and promptly alert them to any hindrance to ownership of intellectual property or publication.
 Students shall have access to the Intellectual Property and Outside Professional Activities Committee.

 Using materials created by others

-While it is acceptable to include copyright material created by others in your thesis for assessment, you will need to seek permission from the copyright owners to include that material in the print and digital copies submitted to the Research Office.
+While it is acceptable to include copyright material created by others in your thesis for assessment, you will need to seek permission from the copyright owners to include that material in the print and digital copies submitted to the Office of Research Services and Graduate Studies.

 The use of copyright has major implications for Students and it's use can be varied and complicated.